Capaha Park splash pad opening and parks day delayed due to coronavirus

 Jacob Wiegand

-The new splash pad in Cape Girardeau's Capaha Park was slated to open Saturday as part of the annual Friends of the Parks Day, but both events have been postponed due to the COVID-19 pandemic.
+The new splash pad in Cape Girardeaus Capaha Park was slated to open Saturday as part of the annual Friends of the Parks Day, but both events have been postponed due to the COVID-19 pandemic.

-The city has tentatively rescheduled Friends of the Parks Day for May 16, but Parks and Recreation Department director Julia Jones said the date won't be finalized unless it is certain the statewide "stay at home" directive will end before that date.
+The city has tentatively rescheduled Friends of the Parks Day for May 16, but Parks and Recreation Department director Julia Jones said the date wont be finalized unless it is certain the statewide stay at home directive will end before that date.

-Gov. Mike Parson has extended the current directive through May 3, but there is speculation new coronavirus protection guidelines could be issued by the governor's office before then that could again delay Friends of the Parks Day.
+Gov. Mike Parson has extended the current directive through May 3, but there is speculation new coronavirus protection guidelines could be issued by the governors office before then that could again delay Friends of the Parks Day.

 This story available to you free thanks to the support of